How to Web Monetize your Content and Support Creators Online with Micropayments

 <meta name=“monetization” content=“$yourpaymentpointer” />

-These two lines of code — one with the meta name, one with the link rel, both featuring the ILP address.
-Adding these lines into the header of your page means that visitors who have set up web monetization will stream small amounts of money your way every time the page is loaded.
+Adding this ILP meta tag to the header of your site means that visitors who have set up web monetization will stream small amounts of money your way every time the page is loaded.
+Be sure to add it to every page you want to be monetized!

 Adding your payment pointer to a static HTML page